Joncwmusic/AirBnB-Analysis/README.md

     D. Make them pretty

   III.
-Create a predictive price model for Airbnbs
+Create a predictive price model for Airbnbs (This should really predict the number of reviews based on price)

     A. Linear Regression Model